 - Technology is useful; dependence on technology is harmful.

 - Penmanship is an art (you’ll probably want to pause the video at several points to study some of the pieces he has created).

 My hand moves so gracefully only because I have rehearsed the strokes of the masters.

-Penmanship is a learning tool
+Handwriting is a learning tool

 The act of writing is an act of learning.
-In his excellent book, Writing to Learn, William Zinsser compellingly demonstrates that writing about a subject is the best to immerse in it and understand it.
+In his excellent book, Writing to Learn, William Zinsser compellingly demonstrates that writing about a subject is the best way to immerse in it and understand it.
 This would not be news to Francesco Petrarch, the 14th century scholar who devoted his life to discovering and copying by hand great works of Latin literature by Cicero and others.

-In one letter to a friend, explaining why he had kept a borrowed volume of Cicero’s orations for four years, Petrarch describes writing “page after page, delighting in my task, and committing man and many a passage to memory.”
+In one letter to a friend, explaining why he had kept a borrowed volume of Cicero’s orations for four years, Petrarch describes writing “page after page, delighting in my task, and committing many and many a passage to memory.”
 Most telling is his explanation of why he was able to remember what he wrote: “For just in proportion as the writing is slower than the reading does the passage make a deep impression and cling to the mind.”
-In other words, because you can’t skim read when copying, you can remember what you read.
+In other words, because you can’t skim when copying, you remember what you read.